AdrianVovk/kotlin-native-sdk/gradle-plugin/README.md

 ~~`android:genManifest`: Generate the Android manifest (located at `build/sdk/android/AndroidManifest.xml`)~~ COMING SOON

 `android:installSdk`: Download and install the Android SDK to the default location for your system
-	- Alternatively, use `-Psdk.dir=""` with your build command and put your desired installation location in the quotes
+	- Use `-Psdk.dir=[DIR]` to specify a custom installation location for the Android SDK.
+Put the directory in quotes if it contains spaces.
+	- Use `-Pautoaccept-licenses=y` to automatically accept all Android SDK Licenses, which is useful for headless CI servers

 ### Extra notes
 1: This project sandboxes all of its tasks to seperate subprojects.
 This fixes conflicts while still providing a way for the developer to access the tasks necessary.